Yasucana/abstdraw/README.md

 ## Usage

-Run the script and follow the prompts for the energy level and words:
+Run the script and follow the prompts for the energy level, words, and optional style:

 ```bash
 python abstdraw.py